From Conference Calls to Tea Ceremonies, Here’s How to Make Your Next Gathering Count

 Why endings are so powerful—and how to take advantage of them

 Priya Parker is the founder of Thrive Labs, at which she helps activists, elected officials, corporate executives, educators, and philanthropists, create transformative gatherings.
 She is also the author of the Next Big Idea Club Spring Finalist selection, The Art of Gathering: How We Meet and Why It Matters.
-She recently sat down with Panio Gianopoulos—Vice President of Content at Heleo and the Next Big Idea Club—for a conversation about how to modernize old rituals, infuse meetings with purpose, and make any gathering an unforgettable one.
+She recently sat down with Panio Gianopoulos—Editorial Director of Heleo and the Next Big Idea Club—for a conversation about how to modernize old rituals, infuse meetings with purpose, and make any gathering an unforgettable one.

 This conversation has been edited and condensed.
 To watch the full version, click the video below.